muhammadlakho50/muhammadlakho50/README.md

 <p align="center">  ⚡ CyberSecurity | AI & Neural Networking | Web App Development ⚡
 <p align="center">
-  I build secure, scalable software and explore how intelligent systems can be integrated into real-world applications.
+  A Passionate CompSci Student And I build secure, scalable software and explore how intelligent systems can be integrated into real-world applications.
   My work spans three areas: protecting systems, building the products that run on them, and researching the AI models shaping what comes next.
 </p>